AwesomeHamster/eslint-config/README.md

 ```

 > [!NOTE]
-> If you are using Yarn PnP, since the `import-x` plugin that we are using if not
+> If you are using Yarn PnP, since the `import-x` plugin that we are using is not
 > actually support PnP, it is supported by the `eslint`'s FlatCompat plugin right now.
 > So it require you to manually declare this plugin as the dependencies in your `package.json`.